Top universities in Japan 2025: top 150

-Tohoku University has taken first place in the 2023 Times Higher Education Japan University Rankings.
+- Tohoku University takes first place in the 2025 Times Higher Education Japan University Rankings.

-The rankings, now in their seventh year, were produced in partnership with the Japanese education company Benesse.
+- The rankings were produced in partnership with Japanese education company Benesse.

-Japan is a country that successfully maintains ancient traditions alongside its identity as a nation of technological innovation.
-This contrast can also be seen in the country’s higher-education institutions as they develop their research output and international outreach while preserving Japan’s culture and values.
+- Japan successfully maintains ancient traditions alongside its identity as a nation of technological innovation.
+This contrast can also be seen in the country’s higher education institutions as they develop their research output and international outreach while preserving Japan’s culture and values.

 Top five universities in Japan